School of Communication Scholarships

 - Attach a resume listing education, work experience, relevant coursework, etc.

 The Ruth C. Rogers Memorial Scholarship in Film Techniques & Technologies ($1,000) is awarded to full-time undergrad students in good academic standing; majoring in Broadcasting & Electronic Media with a concentration in Film Techniques and Technology in the Deparetment of Communication, at least a junior or senior with 59 hours completed.
 Submit an essay of not less than 350 words, nor more than 400 words, outlining career goals, wishes of accomplishments through film making and reason for applying for scholarship.
 Applicants must have a FAFSA demonstrated financial need.
-Deadline for 2022 applications is March 1.
+Annual deadline for applications is March 1.
 Form

 College of Letters, Arts and Social Sciences Scholarships: